top of page

 Kezra Hensley

 Hi, I’m Kezra!
-A high school junior who is legally blind due to cataracts at birth.
+A high school senior who is legally blind due to cataracts at birth.
 Since I won’t be able to drive, I’m deeply excited about the future of autonomous vehicles (AVs) and what they could mean for people like me, giving us the independence and access others take for granted.

 I’m passionate about accessibility and inclusion, and I want to help ensure that AVs are designed with people with disabilities in mind from the very beginning.